MrDeath404/Pong-AVBROOT-NothingOS/README.md

 - Recovery mode ( including fastboot )
 - Operating system

-Bootloader mode **should** be still bootable so make sure you didn't uncheck following settings:
+Bootloader mode **should** be still bootable so make sure you didn't uncheck following setting:

 - Settings->Developer Options->Allow OEM unlocking

 If this settings is enabled you **should** be safe

-If something bad happends and following setting is enabled you **should be able to unlock** bootloader and reflash/sideload operating system
+If something goes wrong and following setting is enabled you **should be able to unlock** bootloader and reflash/sideload operating system

-# When the device can get into hard bricked ?
+# When the device can get into hard brick ?
-If you will update/flash any of images manually ( not by OTA update ) the device will be unbootable
+If you will update/flash any of images manually ( not via OTA update ) the device will become unbootable

-Do not try to update kernelsu next by it's manager, **every update must be done by OTA update**
+Do not try to update kernelsu next by it's manager

+**Every update must be done by OTA update**

 # Now we can get started